andersspielen/PotionGamesIssues/README.md

 PotionGames is a minigames plugin that works like SurvivalGames but with potions and effects!

-## New in Version 4.0: Add own blocks with their own loot table:
+## New in Version 4.0: Change and add blocks with a custom loot table!
 More details in the `chestdata.yml` file!

 ## Functions